uwdata/flechette/README.md

 In the process of developing multiple data analysis packages that consume Arrow data (including Arquero, Mosaic, and Vega), we've had to develop workarounds for the performance and correctness of the Arrow JavaScript reference implementation.
 Instead of workarounds, Flechette addresses these issues head-on.

 * _Speed_.
 Flechette provides faster decoding.
-Across varied datasets, initial performance tests show 1.3-1.6x faster value iteration, 2-7x faster array extraction, and 5-9x faster row object extraction.
+Initial performance tests show 1.3-1.6x faster value iteration, 2-2.5x faster random value access, 2-7x faster array extraction, and 7-11x faster row object extraction.

 * _Size_.
 Flechette is ~17k minified (~6k gzip'd), versus 163k minified (~43k gzip'd) for Arrow JS.

 * _Coverage_.
 Flechette supports data types unsupported by the reference implementation at the time of writing, including decimal-to-number conversion, month/day/nanosecond time intervals (as used by DuckDB, for example), list views, and run-end encoded data.

 * _Flexibility_.
-Flechette includes options to control data value conversion, such as numerical timestamps vs. Date objects for temporal data, and numbers vs. bigint values for 64-bit integer data.
+Flechette includes options to control data value conversion, such as numerical timestamps vs. Date objects for temporal data, numbers vs. bigint values for 64-bit integer data, and vanilla JS objects vs. optimized proxy objects for structs.

 * _Simplicity_.
 Our goal is to provide a smaller, simpler code base in the hope that it will make it easier for ourselves and others to improve the library.
 If you'd like to see support for additional Arrow data types or features, please [file an issue](https://github.com/uwdata/flechette/issues) or [open a pull request](https://github.com/uwdata/flechette/pulls).